The MathPert approach

 • Rebuild the method.
 We re-teach the concept so the student understands why, with clear working, correct algebra structure, and proper exam layout.

 • Active checking, not passive watching.
-Classes are small (max 8) and interactive, so we catch confusion in the room, not in the next exam.
+Classes are capped at max 8 and interactive, so confusion is caught in the room, not in the next exam.

 • Then drill for marks.
 Once the method is solid, practice builds speed and confidence on real exam-style questions.